Orange County Construction Accident Lawyers

 Due to slippery and unstable working surfaces, holes in the floor, or unsecured equipment, fall-related accidents account for the highest number of fatalities in construction sites.
 Cal/OSHA mandates that fall protection be provided for jobs that require workers to go above the six-foot elevation threshold.
 Depending on the required fall protection system, safety measures can include guardrails, safety nets, and personal fall arrest systems.

 When working at great heights, workers must set up scaffolds to provide a stable and safe platform.
 However, falls from scaffolding can lead to serious injuries or even fatalities.
 As per Cal/OSHA requirements, scaffolding platforms should be closely boarded, planked, or decked according to specified intervals.
-Each plank should be at least 500 millimeters wide to prevent tools or materials from falling over the gaps.
+Each plank should be at least 500 millimeters wide to prevent tools or materials from falling into the gaps.

 Cal/OSHA requires the use of scaffolding at heights where ladders are unsafe or if there is no permanent structure at least 20 inches wide.
 Other key requirements include proper design and construction, as well as regular inspections.
 Scaffolds must also be able to support their own weight plus four times the maximum intended load without failure.

 Construction sites often contain hazardous materials that can be ingested, inhaled, or absorbed through the skin, posing significant health risks to workers.
 Cal/OSHA requires employers to maintain a written Hazard Communication Program to protect workers from exposure to toxic substances.
-This program includes ensuring all hazardous chemicals are properly labeled, and safety data sheets (SDS) are available for each chemical.
+This program includes ensuring all hazardous chemicals are properly labeled and that safety data sheets (SDS) are available for each chemical.
 Employees must also be adequately trained to handle hazardous materials.

 Employers must provide appropriate personal protective equipment (PPE) to workers on construction sites if standard measures are ineffective at eliminating hazards.
 PPE includes hard hats, gloves, safety glasses, and hearing protection.
 They must also ensure that the workers use and maintain the PPE correctly.